Steps to Go Zero-Emission | ZEV TruckStop

 Infrastructure needs vary depending on fueling strategy, fleet size, technology used, charging equipment, access to the grid, and power demand.
 New battery electric charging equipment will vary in costs and depend on the required utility upgrades, transformers, trenching, conduit, station installation, charge management, and any energy storage or generation like solar.

-Build Out Resources:
+Build out Resources:

 8. Ensure driver and maintenance staff training